Dominik Kother

 Dominik Kother (born 16 March 2000) is a German professional footballer who plays as a forward for 3.
-Liga club Waldhof Mannheim on loan from Karlsruher SC.
+Liga club Dynamo Dresden.

 Career

 Kother made his professional debut for Karlsruher SC in the 2.
 Bundesliga on 14 December 2019, coming on as a substitute in the 89th minute for Marc Lorenz in the home match against Greuther Fürth, which finished as a 1–5 loss.

 On 31 January 2022, Kother joined Waldhof Mannheim on loan.

+On 6 January 2025, Kother moved from Jahn Regensburg to Dynamo Dresden.